The Hand (1981 film)

 The Hand is a 1981 American psychological horror film written and directed by Oliver Stone, based on the novel The Lizard's Tail by Marc Brandel.
 The film stars Michael Caine and Andrea Marcovicci.
 Caine plays Jon Lansdale, a comic book artist who loses his hand, which in turn takes on a murderous life of its own.
 The original film score is by James Horner, in one of his earliest projects.
-Warner Bros. released the movie on DVD on September 25, 2007.
+The Hand was released by Orion Pictures (through Warner Bros.) on April 24, 1981.
+Warner Home Video released the movie on DVD on September 25, 2007.

 Plot

 Jon Lansdale is a comic book illustrator, whose relationship with his beautiful wife Anne and daughter Lizzie is in danger.
 While driving, Anne and Lansdale end up behind a slow-moving truck with an impatient driver behind them.
 In the heat of an argument, Anne tries to pass the truck, while Lansdale waves at the roadhog behind them.
 He fails to pull his hand back in the car in time—it hits the truck, and is lopped off.
 Anne attempts to find the severed hand but cannot locate it.

 Lansdale starts a painful adjustment to not having his drawing hand, while Anne tries to repair their relationship and marriage.
 Lansdale attempts unsuccessfully to recover the hand himself, only finding the signet ring Anne gave him.
 The couple move to New York and Lansdale is approached by his friend and agent Karen Wagner to co-produce his comic with another artist, David Maddow.
 Lansdale however, begins to show signs of a mental breakdown, and when he shows the test boards to Karen, they are all marked up.
 Karen retracts her offer and fires Lansdale, who cannot recall marking up the boards while questioning his daughter about the incident.
 In a fit of frustration, Lansdale loses his signet ring.
 Anne is unable to cope with Lansdale's increasingly erratic behavior and general instability.
 Lansdale becomes jealous of Anne's yoga instructor and begins his slow descent into insanity when an encounter with a homeless man leaves the man dead at the "hand" of his former appendage.
 It is not entirely clear whether or not this was a real or imagined event.
 Lansdale begins having hallucinations about various inanimate objects, such as a shower faucet, coming to life as a hand.

 After his final meeting with Wagner, Lansdale comes forth with his intention to take an offer to teach at a small community college in California.
 At the suggestion of his friend Brian, Lansdale rents out a cabin in the woods for the time being.
 While the majority of his students fail to show an interest in comic books, Stella Roche is interested, and she also takes a personal interest in Lansdale.
 Anne insists on staying with Lansdale during the Christmas season and he begins to have violent hallucinations about the hand strangling her.
 That night, the missing ring reappears on Lansdale's pillow.